 - Investigations to consider differential diagnosis - eg, blood tests for renal function, electrolytes, calcium, fasting glucose.

 - Urodynamic studies show involuntary contraction of the bladder during filling.
+Whilst this is a gold standard test for detrusor overactivity, it tends to be reserved for patients who are refractory to treatment.

 - Depending on the presentation, ultrasound of the renal tract and cystoscopy may be required.
+However, neither is recommended routinely by the European Association of Urology.

 Initial management in primary care

-The following may be helpful, both for men and for women:
+The following may be helpful, both for men and for women.

 - Lifestyle changes: